seoleuns/MLforLorenz96/README.md

 4. A New Sampling strategy during the reverse processes in DDIM and DDPM
 5. Use of diverse evaluation Metrics for Time series Data

-The size of Numpy Array Datasets is quite large and I will provide them upon request or will upload necessary source codes soon.
+The size of Numpy Array Datasets is quite large and I will provide them upon request or will upload necessary source code to generate them.

 (Contact Info: Seoleun Shin, seoleuns@kriss.re.kr)